tobyndockerill/multisite-global-search/readme.txt

 **Requeriments**

 * WordPress Multisite Installation.
+* MySQL 5.0.1 or greater.
-* Create view privilege in WordPress database.
+* The MySQL user needs to be assigned the ability to "create views" and "drop views" in WordPress database.
 * Permalink structure must be diferent to default when widget is activated in a blog of your network.

 **Installation is easy**

 1. Upload `multisite-global-search` folder to the `wp-content/plugins` directory in your WordPress multisite installation.
 2. Activate the plugin in your Administration Panel.
-3. Create a new page in your blog with default global search uri: `globalsearch`.
+3. Create a new page in your blog with the permalink URL: `http//yourblog/globalsearch/.`.
 4. Place `[multisite_search_result]` in the post content area.
 5. Activate widget `Multisite Global Search`.